zoranbrbora33/Pedestrian-Detection-Moving-Windows-/readme.md

    This file contains code for performing non-maximum suppression (NMS) on a list of object detections.
 Non-maximum suppression is a technique commonly used in object detection tasks to eliminate duplicate or overlapping detections and retain only the most confident and accurate ones.

 6. dataset: images that contain people and images that don't contain people.
-Images are used for training and tresting the model.
+Images are used for training and testing the model.

 7. model_cfg.yaml: YAML file containing the configuration for the pedestrian detection model.